uselagoon/lagoon/docs/using_lagoon/harbor/harbor_settings.md

   * The default value is `postgres`

 ## Harbor-Jobservice Settings
+Harbor-Jobservice requires a configuration file to start, which is located at `/etc/jobservice/config.yml` within the container.
+This config file is stored within the `services/harbor-jobservice/harbor-core.yml` file.

 * `CORE_URL`
   * This value tells HarborClairAdapter where Harbor-Core can be reached.
   * The default value is `http://harbor-core:8080`